Eckersleyful/MaintenanceTaskREST/README.md

 # MaintenanceTaskREST
-A prerequisite task that implements an API for device maintenance tasks
+A prerequisite task that implements an REST API for device maintenance tasks

 Technical requirements: